jbartolotti/fmri-methods/docs/source/gimme.rst

 -----------

 1. Identify all Group-level connections

 2. Identify all Subgroup-level connections (if applicable)

-3. Identify individual-level connections for each individual
+3. Identify Individual-level connections for each individual

 Group Connections
 ~~~~~~~~~~~~~~~